 - Attach lengths of ribbon that are a bit longer than the fabric, to two edges of your fabric by basting them in place.
 Butt the edges of the ribbon next to each other, to prevent gaps in your design.
 There are no rules.
 Mix colors, repeat a color pattern or vary your ribbon sizes, for various finished results.
 The possibilities are endless.

-- I have found that it is easier to get a smooth finish and keep the ribbon flat, by pinning the piece to a semi firm surface.
-I have even pinned the fabric to a flat pillow, to work on while I watched TV.
+- Get a smooth finish and keep the ribbon flat, by pinning the piece to a semi-firm surface.
+You can even pin the fabric to a flat pillow to work on while you watch TV!